Mary Berry Carrot And Orange Cake

 Instructions

-6. Divide the batter evenly between the prepared pans.
-Bake in the preheated oven for 25-30 minutes or until a toothpick inserted into the center comes out clean.
+7. Bake for 25–30 minutes, or until a toothpick comes out clean.

-7. Allow the cakes to cool in the pans for about 10 minutes, then turn out onto wire racks to cool completely.
+8. Cool in pans for 10 minutes, then turn out to cool fully.

 Keywords:Mary Berry Carrot And Orange Cake